Broken User Authentication: What It Is, How We Can Help

 OWASP offers this example:

-Prevention of Broken User Authentication
+Prevention of Broken Authentication

 Post deployment, security teams should pay special attention to API traffic, and endpoints should be armor-plated with a runtime security solution, analyzing API traffic for malicious intent.